rjwdata/poc-early-warning/README.md

 The primary purpose of project is to leverage client data to create individualized indicators of students at-risk of not graduating.
 This versatile framework which can serve as a template for predicting various outcomes whether they are continuous, binary, or multiclass.

-Additional,  the project also poduces quality metrics to enhance transparency in both the data and model used to generate the predictions.
+Additionally,  the project also poduces quality metrics to enhance transparency in both the data and model used to generate the predictions.
 You can access the data and model quality reports [here](https://rjw-data-poc-early-warning.streamlit.app).

 This approach is applicable to a wide range of classification problems, offering scalability for different areas seeking to incorporate predictive analytics.